TL;DR: Understand the fundraise process and why a quality pitch deck is important to investors looking at startups

-Many founders view the panacea to securing funding from venture capitalists in the fundraise process as getting the first meeting; once they are in they will win!
+Many founders view the panacea to securing funding from venture capitalists in the fundraising process as getting the first meeting; once they are in they will win!
 The reality in most scenarios is different, as what you do when you are in the room, and how you happened to get there (pitch deck) have already contributed to your odds.

 Let us quickly touch on two fallacies here to illustrate the preceding paragraph.

-Fallacy #1: I just need to get in the room
+Fallacy #1: I just need to get in the room to start the fundraise process

 What do you think is going to happen when you are in the hallowed ‘room’ and the VC is already not interested?
 Not much other than a more developed relationship, which is of course not bad, but there is only so much time for that.